scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 ## S y n c S e q . x y z
 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 01. 16.
+2025
+@2150 direct subscription has popUp for both Sender and Reciever
+	  - sender's popUp still missing reciever's username Would like 'subscribe' button in profile to switch to 'unsubscribe' need to change data (from loaderData) to state var

+Make sure that confirming subscription requests from popUp notifs works

+### 01. 13.
+2025
+@0950 added to scripts concerning Sender recieving popUp notif on automatic subscription
+	  Reciever gets popUp notif as well.
+	  --Need to test

+After adding subs to <Connections> list and <UserProfile>, will add video support, removal of comments some small additions, but will make move towards uploading project

+### 01. 08.
+2025
+@1445 Original requester recieves popUp and notif when subscription is confirmed
+	  - missing sender's username still

+### 12. 29.
+2024
+@1540 message now appears correctly for both sender and recipient
+	  recipient username still missing in sender confirmation, but I'll take that L for now

+I assume that after subscriptions is all set, we'll work on adding differentiation for connections on <UserProfile> and in <ManageConnections>

+****Next
+- Need to make sure subscription acceptance works in popUp and Notification

+****Issue
+- user's own posts appear in other user's <UserProfile> link to all Posts

+****After
+	- add popUp for subscriptionRequest on reciever end (confirm this is all finished) create backend subroute for 'subscriptionAccepted' and 'subscribed'
+		- confirmer SENDS a subscriptionAccepted popUp to REQUESTER when they accept via notifs ✅
+		- requester SENDS a subscriptionAccepted popUP to reciever via notifs when subs without request ? remove subscription func in <UserProfile>
+	? popup for reciever on acceptance
+	- need to get subscriptions, subscribers in <ManageConnections> getConnections subroute
+		- if user's privacy is Half or On, this list cannot be seen by others
+	- need subscriptions posts in socialRoute for <SocialLog>
+	- add svgs to users based on connection status
+	- add 'isConnected', 'isSubscribed', 'isSubscriber' to getAllConnects subroute

+### 12. 21.
+2024
+@1350 sending a subscriptionRequest successfully initiates websocket popUp on reciever's end
+	  however - shikashi - popUp message is missing in both sender's confirm popUp and reciever's popUp...
+	  the type and the message is the same for both there should be a type.confirm message.subReq for sender and type.request for reciever

+### 11. 22.
+2024
+@2330
+popUps for subReq:
+	- user's subReq (from <UserProfile>) sends socket to recip via <Instant>
+	- backend subroute for socket discerning subReq
+	- frontEnd discerns subReq socketMessage

 ### 11. 08.
 2024
 @0740 notification order corrected for subscriptions

 ****Working On
 	- add popUp for subscriptionRequest on reciever end
-		- add acceptance for subscriptions as option
+		- add acceptance for subscriptions as option create backend subroute for 'subscriptionAccepted' and 'subscribed'
+			- confirmer SENDS a subscriptionAccepted popUp to REQUESTER when they accept via notifs
+			- requester SENDS a subscriptionAccepted popUP to reciever via notifs when subs without request create frontEnd subroute for them too
 	- popup for reciever on acceptance
 	- need to get subscriptions in <ManageConnections> getConnections subroute
 	- need subscriptions posts in socialRoute for <SocialLog>